madhuyadu/docker-fastapi-sample/README.md

 # docker-fastapi-sample
-Create a sample Python-based fastapi application (taken from https://fastapi.tiangolo.com/)&amp; dockerize the same
+Create a sample Python-based fastapi application (taken from https://fastapi.tiangolo.com/) &amp; dockerize the same Libraries used: FastAPI, uvicorn

+# How to install virtual environment in Python
+-